-The Strategic Plan is comprised of three sections: Building Internal Capabilities, Expanding Our Reach Locally, and Expanding Our Reach Nationally.
-Within these three sections, the Committee has outlined key goals and strategies for improving the sustainability and strength of Empty Arms Bereavement Support internally, and increasing outreach, leverage and networking opportunities within the perinatal loss community and throughout the Pioneer Valley.
+The Strategic Plan is comprised of four sections: Building Internal Capabilities, Expanding Our Reach Locally, Expanding Our Reach Nationally, and Financial Landscape.
+Within these four sections, the Committee has outlined key goals and strategies for improving the sustainability and strength of Empty Arms Bereavement Support internally, and increasing outreach and networking opportunities within the local perinatal loss community, as well as with other organizations nationally.

 Building Internal Capabilities

 At this moment in time, Empty Arms finds itself at the cusp of being able to provide resources for every family in Western Massachusetts who experiences pregnancy or infant loss.
 As our programs expand, and we companion with and provide resources for increasing numbers of people, in the next three years we must proceed carefully to ensure that our staff, systems, and protocols are sufficient to support this growth that we are so proud to have accomplished.

 Through our companion work at our four community hospitals (Holyoke Medical Center, Cooley Dickinson, Mercy, and Baystate Franklin), and in the past year through our miscarriage outreach program, we are reaching more families than ever before.
 In the past three years we have significantly expanded our trainings for medical practitioners and increased our support group offerings.
 We also opened our own office space at 140 Pine St. in Florence, which has provided a wonderful base for all activities.
 We have financially invested in paying support group facilitators, and we hired four new support group facilitators!

 GOAL 1: Expand and strengthen peer companion program